sebest/katana/README.md

 `routing` is the most important parameter as it allows you to define how you will route the requests hitting the proxy.

-`routing` is a `list` of `dict`, the routes will be try in the order of the list, and the first route that match a regex will be choosen.
+`routing` is a `list` of `dict`, the routes will be tried in list order, and the first route that match a regex will be choosen.

 Each `dict` can contains up to actions as key: `resize` and/or `proxy`, the value of the `action` key is a dict of parameters.